hashicorp/consul/website/source/docs/agent/services.html.md

 -> **Note:** There is more information about [checks here](/docs/agent/checks.html).

--> **Note:** Consul 0.9.3 and before require the optional check ID for a check that is embedded in a service definition to be configured via the `CheckID` field.
-Consul 1.0 accepts both `id` and `CheckID` but the latter is deprecated and will be removed in Consul 1.1.

 The `enable_tag_override` can optionally be specified to disable the anti-entropy feature for this service.
 If `enable_tag_override` is set to `TRUE` then external agents can update this service in the